Affordable: Incentive Framework + Bedrock Initiative

 Let's see how the proposal responds to the core principles of affordable housing outlined in the first chapter.

 • Long-term outlook.
 All retirement portfolios have it.
-High reliability and low maintenance will be a priority.
+High reliability and low maintenance cost of the buildings will be a priority.
 We wouldn’t want the roofs of our retirement portfolio to leak.

 • Strong Design.
-Our design expertise is the foundation of our retirement portfolio.
+Our design, engineering, and construction expertise is the foundation of our retirement portfolio.

 • Strong Incentive Structure.
-We want to retire one day and feel more confident during recessions.
+Outlined above.
+We want to retire one day, feel more confident during recessions, have heftier political weight, and generally make more money.

 • Equity over Equality.
 The success of our retirement portfolio depends on the success of the affordable housing we create.
 We can’t afford to put the residents in positions of failure.